-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Ensuring Standardized Numbering.

 Ensuring Standardized Numbering

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (9742) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (9742) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Ensuring Standardized Numbering.

 Author Bio